 If you’re wearing Invisalign braces, but you have fillings in the centre of a tooth, there is a chance that the filling can get dislodged.
 When biting down on the aligners, there is a chance of the filling becoming loose, so it is important that you factor in this complication when wearing the aligners.
 You will likely need to get your filling replaced.

 Invisalign treatment isn’t always the right choice if you’ve had a tooth removed or a previous injury to your teeth.
 Although, if the dentist performs an examination of the previously affected area and determines that your mouth is fit enough for Invisalign, your dentist will make you aware that the nerves are at risk of becoming damaged.
 The dentist may request you to return for restorative treatment or a root canal to correct the issue first.
-Read here to learn the signs of tooth nerve damage.
+Check this article about the signs of tooth nerve damage.

 Temporomandibular Joints (TMJ)